xled/xled-docs/docs/hardware.rst

 - Frame Rate: 200
 - Movie Capacity: 1984

+Standard physical configuration is a string of 20 LEDs.

 In this documentation the device is referred as:

 - Hardware ID: 1fe520